lcnicolau/cs50-todo-list/README.md

 There are also security tests for both protected and restricted resources; and in the case of [htmx] requests, it is verified that the response contains the _Redirection Pattern_ explained in the previous section.
 These tests are located in the `src/test/java/io/github/lcnicolau/cs50/todolist/MainControllerTestjava` class.

-## Next steps
+## Next Steps

 ### Improvements

 - Remove the `Task -> User` dependency and limit the `User` class visibility.
-- Create service interfaces, expose [DTO]s and make the implementation private.
+- Create service interfaces, expose [DTO] and make the implementation private.
 - Show _loading_ indicator on `tasks` and `users` first load (`hx-trigger="load"`).
 - Redirect to the requested page after login (`successHandler`).
 - Show detailed errors only on the `dev` profile (`include-message`).